ml-explore/mlx-swift-examples/Libraries/MLXLMCommon/Documentation.docc/porting.md

 )
 ```

-Often it will be a shape like `[1, 128, 256]` vs `[128, 256]` -- there is
-a missing `[.newAxis]` somewhere in the code.
-It may be something more
-complicated but either way you know which value is incorrect and you can
-track it down.
+Often it will be a shape like `[1, 128, 256]` vs. `[128, 256]` (in this case, there is a missing `[.newAxis]` somewhere in the code).
+It may be something more complicated, but either way you know which value is incorrect and you can track it down.

-Incorrect output can be investigated in a similar fashion but I usually start with making sure the inputs are correct -- compare the integer tokens from the Python side to what the Swift side generates.
+Incorrect output can be investigated in a similar fashion, but you can start by making sure the inputs are correct: compare the integer tokens from the Python side to what the Swift side generates.
 The implementations of `transformers` and `swift-transformers` are similar but not identical.
 If needed, the token array from the Python program can be used directly.

 After making sure the inputs are identical, make sure the generation parameters (temperature, seed, etc.) are the same.